aditid-hub/VITyarthy.project/statement.md

-# Smart Academic Planner & Load Calculator
+Smart Academic Planner & Load Calculator
-## Project Statement Document
+Project Statement Document

-## 📌 Problem Statement
+Problem Statement ????
-Students often struggle to manage multiple academic responsibilities such as assignments, quizzes, exams, and projects.
+Managing assignments, quizzes, exams, and projects throughout school proves to be a challenge for many students.
 Common challenges include:
 - Tracking deadlines across subjects
 - Estimating the time required for each task
-- Understanding which tasks carry higher workload
+- Understanding which tasks have a higher workload
 - Prioritizing tasks effectively

 - Planning a structured study schedule

-Without a clear system, students experience stress, last-minute rush, and inconsistent productivity.
+Incorrect or no system leads to stress, last-minute rush, and inconsistent productivity for students.

 There is a need for a **simple, rule-based** that helps students plan their academics efficiently.

----
+Nwachukwu: ---

-## 📘 Scope of the Project
+Project Scope
-The scope of the **Smart Academic Planner** includes the following:
+The following are included in the scope of the **Smart Academic Planner**:

-### **Included**
+Included
-- User account creation and login
+User account creation and login
-- Adding tasks (assignments, quizzes, projects, exams, etc.)
+- Creating assignments or quizzes, projects, or exams etc.
-- Storing tasks using JSON
+• Storing tasks with JSON
-- Load calculation using:
+- Load calculation by:
 - Task difficulty
 - Estimated hours
 - Deadline urgency
-- Categorizing load: Low, Moderate, High, Overload
-- Generating a daily study plan using logical rules
+Load classification: Low, Moderate, High, Overload Generate a daily study plan through logical rules.

 - Exporting:

 - Tasks as CSV

 - Study plan as PDF
 - Fully modular Python code
 ---

-## 🎯 Target Users
+Target Users

-The project is intended for:
+Target audience for the project:

 - **College Students** managing multiple subjects & deadlines

-- **School Students** preparing for tests, assignments, and projects
+- **School Students** working towards tests, assignments, and projects
 - **Learners in coaching institutes** planning study routines
-- **Anyone needing a structured academic planning tool**
+- Anyone requiring a structured academic planning tool

-The tool is especially helpful for students handling high workload semesters.
+It is particularly useful for students dealing with high-workload semesters.

----
+-

-## 🚀 High-Level Features
+High-Level Features

-### **1. User Management**
+**1. User Management
-- Register new users
+- Handle user registrations
 - Login using stored credentials
 - Separate data for each user

-### **2. Task Management**
+**2. Task Management **
 - Add tasks with:
 - Name

-  - Course
+Course
 - Difficulty
 - Hours required
 - Deadline
 - Priority
 - View all tasks
-- Duplicate tasks
+- Redundant work
 - Delete tasks

-### **3. Load Calculation Engine**
+**3. Load Calculation Engine

-- Rule-based calculation using:
+- Rule-based calculation using
 - Difficulty
-  - Hours required
+- Man-hours consumed

 - Days remaining
-- Classifies tasks into:
+-Classifies tasks into :
-  - Low
+Low
-  - Moderate
-  - High
-  - Overload

-### **4. Study Plan Generator**
-- Generates a multi-day plan based on available hours
-- Allocates tasks smartly using priority and urgency
-- Shows daily breakdown of work

-### **5. Report Generation**
-- Export tasks as **CSV**
-- Export study plan as **PDF**
-- Stores files inside project directory

----
+- Moderate - High - Overload **4.
+Study Plan Generator - Generates multi-day plan based on available hours - Uses prioritization and urgency to delegate tasks smartly - Provides daily breakdowns of work **5.
+Generation of Reports - Export tasks as **CSV** - Export the study plan as **PDF** - Stores files inside project directory ---